-Basis of Accounting The financial statements have been prepared using Canadian contributions.
+Basis of Accounting The financial statements have been prepared using Canadian accounting standards for not-for-profit organizations (ASNPO).

-Revenue Recognition The Entity follows the deferral method of accounting for
+Revenue Recognition The Entity follows the deferral method of accounting for contributions.

 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions received are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Contributions received for an event held in a subsequent fiscal year are classified as deferred contributions and are recognized into revenue when the related event expenses are incurred.